 Senior Technical Project Manager, April 2020 - April 2021

-Primarily involved in coordination with Content Integration, Management, and Consumption team members in the areas of sales, product management, engineering, design, quality assurance and support to develop targeted plans for the delivery of SaaS products and technologies, ensured that new features and enhancement of products were documented, implemented, and tested properly.
+Coordination with Content Integration, Management, and Consumption team members in the areas of sales, product management, engineering, design, quality assurance and support to develop targeted plans for the delivery of SaaS products and technologies, ensured that new features and enhancement of products were documented, implemented, and tested properly.

 Effectively led and mentored the team which resulted in the award of an annual recurring $2M Salesforce contract by providing critical necessary product integrations and advancements through four releases.